 Ensure gas appliances / storage bottles are inspected every 5 years

-Store oxyacetylene in safe area in workshop and lock to a wall when not in use.

 Skin checks (risk phrase R43) health surveillance may be necessary following review of the MSDSs for hazard classification and risk phrases

-2. Storage of equipment above head height

-In general office and in workshop storage area and on mezzanine floor there are a number of items which are above 20kg and are stored above head height.

-Relevant Legislation

-Manual Handling Regulations 1992

-Recommendations

-Conduct a full assessment of all equipment stored at the depot on shelving and ensure that the equipment over 20kgs are stored at the lowest point and all lighter items are stored at the highest point

-3. Health and Safety Documentation / H&S signage
+2. Health and Safety Documentation / H&S signage

-There was no Health and Safety documentation around the depot.
-H&S policy should be printed off and signed and displayed on a notice boards.
-HSE H&S poster existed but was not complete or displayed.
+There was limited Health and Safety documentation around the depot.
+H&S policy should be printed off and signed and displayed on a notice boards in the Office, employee canteen and workshop.
+HSE H&S poster existed but was not complete or displayed in office area.

 All first aiders and Fire Evacuation Marshals should have contact details displayed at various locations (general office/ workshop / canteen).
-A review of all H&S signage around the depot should be conducted and findings implemented i.e. Emergency evacuation procedures devised and displayed.
-No smoking signs prominently displayed around site (canteen) outside general office etc.
+A general review of all H&S signage around the depot should be conducted and findings implemented i.e. visitor notices on main gate.

 You could place the following notice on the main gates to the yard